petroemil/Rx.Book/Draft.md

 #### Zip and CombineLatest

-Until this point you have been reading about simple flattening operators that were combining multiple streams into one, but what if you want to do something more complicated, like a join?
+Until this point you have been reading about simple flattening operators that were combining multiple streams into one, but what if you don't just want to blindly merge those events on the different streams but you want to match (or join) them?

 Doing traditional LINQ/SQL style join on streams might not be the best idea (though it's obviously not impossible to do).
 Instead you might be interested in "order based" joins like combining events with the same index from multiple streams (first element on one stream with the first element on the other stream, second with second, third with third, etc.), or always having an up-to-date combination of the latest elements on all streams.